 - 5315.Organizational Leadership and Management (3:3:0:0).
-This three credit course provides an overview of theory and practice of leadership and management as applied to public health.
-Public health managerial concerns such as leadership, strategic planning, decision making, negotiations, and budget and resource management, will be introduced in this course.
-This course is intended primarily for MPH students with little or no previous graduate-level academic preparation in leadership and management (O) - 5316.Responsible Conduct of Research and Communication in Public Health (3:3:0:0).
-This three-credit hour course applies an active, participatory approach to help public health and health care professionals learn about the regulatory environment as well as the normative ethics of conducting public health research as well as how to better communicate more effectively in written and spoken communications.
-(O). - 5319.
+The course will provide the student with an in-depth understanding of the management of public health organizations.
+The student will understand various leadership methods, decision making strategies, strategic planning and how to create an organizational vision.
+Prerequisites are: GSPO 5313, GSPO 5304, GSPO 5307, GSPO 5309 and GSPO 5310.
+(O) - 5319.
 Applied Practice Experience (3:0:0:3).
 The Applied Practice Experience is an integral component of professional training in public health, enabling students to observe from professionals in the field.
-The Applied Practice Experience also allows students to apply theoretical learning toward achievement of practical goals and skills while under the supervision of a preceptor and Applied Practice Experience advisor.
+The Applied Practice Experience also allows students to apply theoretical learning toward achievement of practical goals and skills while under the supervision of a preceptor and an Applied Practice Experience advisor.
 Prerequisites for the practicum are GSPO 5304, GSPO 5307, GSPO 5309, GSPO 5310, GSPO 5313, GSPO 5311, and GSPO 5334.
 (O) - 5321.Program Evaluation (3:3:0:0).
 Students will learn the basics of public health program evaluation.
 Combining the CDC Framework for Program Evaluation with theory-based evaluation principles, students will learn how to engage stakeholders, describe public health programs, design evaluations, gather credible evidence, and justify conclusions to ensure maximum use of evaluation findings for program stakeholders and evidence-based public health programming.
 Prerequisites: GSPH 5304 or GSPH 5305, GSPH 5311.
 (O) - 5323.Public Health Culminating Experience (3:3:0:0).
 The culminating experience requires the student to synthesize and integrate knowledge acquired in coursework and other learning experiences and to apply theory and principles in a situation that approximates some aspect of professional practice.
 The student will choose between three alternative culminating experiences.
 The first is the research thesis.
 The topic will be decided by the student and student advisor.
 The second option is a public health project which will be reported to faculty in both writing and oral presentation.
 The third option is the comprehensive exam.
-(O) - 5327.Social Epidemiology (3:3:0:0).
-This class focuses on social, behavioral, and environmental contributors to population health and well-being.
-The course will include analysis and discussion of the data, methods, and research ethics relevant to social epidemiology, and students will be expected to develop and refine population based solutions to complex social and structural factors that impact population health.
-The course examines how structural biases and social inequality impact health at the local, national, and global level, and considers how issues of cultural competence are relevant to addressing health disparities.
-(O) - 5329.Issues in Rural Health (3:3:0:0).
-This three-credit hour course focuses on rural health issues and their influence on public health.
-This course will delve deeper into these challenges, addressing the specific physical and cultural characteristics of rural areas that make them so different from their urban counterparts.
-Additionally, this course will address epidemiological methods to assess rural health issues such as ethical principles and environmental hazards.
-Students will be challenged to interpret results of data, assess population needs specific to rural communities, propose strategies to build coalitions using partnerships.
-During the course of study students will apply systems thinking tools to research public health issues, solving skills to identify interventions and present findings both in writing and using oral presentations.
-They will also look at public health program planning from a community-focused lens and focus on overcoming specific barriers that are driving disparities in rural areas.
-Prerequisites: GSPO 5304, GSPO 5307, GSPO 5311.
-(O).
+(O) - 5334.Community Based Research Methods (3:3:0:0).
+In this course we will explore community based research methods in Public Health, including Community Based Participatory Research (CBPR).
+We will discuss the history and principles of community based research, the ethics of this type of research and methods to involve communities in our research.
+(O) - 5399.Integrated Learning Experience (3:0:0:3).
+The Integrated Learning Experience requires the student to synthesize and integrate knowledge acquired in coursework and other learning experiences and to apply theory and principles in a situation that approximates some aspect of professional practice.
+The student will choose between four alternative integrated learning experiences.
+The first option is the research thesis.
+The second option is a public health project.
+The third option is a comprehensive exam.
+Prerequisites: GSPO 5304, GSPO 5307, GSPO 5309, GSPO 5310, GSPO 5313, GSPO 5311, and GSPO 5334.
+(O)